cosmos/cosmos-sdk/docs/architecture/adr-054-protobuf-semver-compat-codegen.md

 `foo/api`.
 This `foo/api` go module would be perpetually on `v1.x` and only accept non-breaking changes.
 This would then allow other modules to be compatible with either `foo` or `foo/v2` as long as the inter-module API only depends on the types in `foo/api`.
+It would also allow modules `foo` and `bar` to depend on each other in that both of them could depend on `foo/api` and `bar/api` without `foo` directly depending on `bar` and vice versa.

-In order to differentiate this from the naive mitigation described above we would need to do two things differently:
+This is similar to the naive mitigation described above except that it separates the types into separate go modules which in and of itself could break circular dependencies.
+Otherwise, it would have the same problems as that solution which we could rectify by:
-1. remove all state machine breaking code from the API module (ex. `ValidateBasic` and any other interface methods)
+1. removing all state machine breaking code from the API module (ex. `ValidateBasic` and any other interface methods)
-2. embed the correct file descriptors to be used for unknown field filtering in the binary.
+2. embedding the correct file descriptors to be used for unknown field filtering in the binary.

 #### Migrate all interface methods on API types to handlers